vishvratnass27/LangChain-LLM-Model-Integration-with-SerpAPI/README.md

-# LangChain LLM Model Integration with SerpAPI
+# LangChain-Based LLM Implementation with Tools and Search Capabilities
 This repository demonstrates how to set up and use LangChain with OpenAI's LLM, SerpAPI for real-time search, and various tools and agents.
 It also explains the use of environment variables to securely manage API keys

 # Features